lytedev/lyricscreen/readme.txt

 pip
 ~~~

-You can get lyricscreen super easily through PyPI!
+You can get lyricscreen easily through PyPI!
 You can check out the
 `package page <https://pypi.python.org/pypi/lyricscreen>`__ or use
 ```pip`` <https://pip.pypa.io/en/stable/>`__ as follows: